Following the Lead of the Centers for Disease Control & Prevention

 What We Are Doing For Our Employees

-- Enacting Emergency Operations Procedures in the event of a possible emergency
+- Updating Emergency Operations Procedures in the event of a possible emergency.

-- Re-educating employees on infection prevention measures and appropriate hygiene practices as recommended by the CDC
+- Following infection prevention measures and appropriate hygiene practices as recommended by the CDC.

 What We Are Doing For Our Partners